Connecticut’s equal pay law has been updated with two major compliance provisions for employers.

 Starting Oct.
 1, 2021, employers must provide job applicants with a wage range information at the applicant’s request or prior to or at the time an applicant is made an offer, whichever is sooner.

-The law also says employees must provide wage range information for an employee’s job upon:
+The law also says employers must provide wage range information for an employee’s job upon:

 Other states, including California, Maryland and Washington, already have similar measures in place.